KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Fuel by fewieden](https://github.com/fewieden/MMM-Fuel)

+1. Recommendation: Found `uses: actions/checkout@v2` in file `build.yml`: Replace it with v4.
-1. Deprecated: Found `node-version: 16` in file `build.yml`: Update to current version.
+2. Deprecated: Found `node-version: 16` in file `build.yml`: Update to current version.
-2. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.`.
+3. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.`.
-3. Recommendation: Found `'node-fetch'` in file `autoblog.js`: Replace it with built-in fetch.
+4. Recommendation: Found `'node-fetch'` in file `autoblog.js`: Replace it with built-in fetch.
-4. Recommendation: Found `'node-fetch'` in file `gasbuddy.js`: Replace it with built-in fetch.
+5. Recommendation: Found `'node-fetch'` in file `gasbuddy.js`: Replace it with built-in fetch.
-5. Recommendation: Found `'node-fetch'` in file `nsw.js`: Replace it with built-in fetch.
+6. Recommendation: Found `'node-fetch'` in file `nsw.js`: Replace it with built-in fetch.
-6. Recommendation: Found `'node-fetch'` in file `spritpreisrechner.js`: Replace it with built-in fetch.
+7. Recommendation: Found `'node-fetch'` in file `spritpreisrechner.js`: Replace it with built-in fetch.
-7. Recommendation: Found `'node-fetch'` in file `tankerkoenig.js`: Replace it with built-in fetch.
+8. Recommendation: Found `'node-fetch'` in file `tankerkoenig.js`: Replace it with built-in fetch.
-8. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
+9. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
-9. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+10. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-10. Recommendation: Replace eslintrc by new flat config.
+11. Recommendation: Replace eslintrc by new flat config.
-11. The branch name is 'master'.
+12. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-FunnyHolidays by mattileh](https://github.com/mattileh/MMM-FunnyHolidays)